≡ Menu

 The destruction of Ford’s adjusted free cash flow during the pandemic indicates that Ford’s automotive segment was deeply impacted by the COVID-19 crisis.

-Nevertheless, Ford’s adjusted free cash flow slowly recovered and reached record highs when the automotive business improved in post-pandemic periods.
+Nevertheless, Ford’s adjusted free cash flow has slowly recovered and reached record highs when the automotive business improved in post-pandemic periods.

-As of 2Q 2023, Ford produced an adjusted free cash flow of nearly $10 billion, a record figure over the past 5 years.
+As of 2Q 2024, Ford produced an adjusted free cash flow of nearly $6 billion, a record figure over the past 5 years.

 If automotive sales were to be negatively impacted, like how it happened in 2020, Ford’s adjusted free cash flow also would succumb.